Designing a learning platform for busy dental students - a mobile design exploration

 Closing thoughts

 The aim was to have a minimalist design that was clean and simple with an easy navigation and readily accessible content.
-I didn’t want to experiment with gamification or any of that jazz.
-Dental subjects are fairly complex and I wanted to prioritize readability.

 Less clutter, more focus.